01 of 07

 Caramelize Your Wedges

 Are you ready for a fun and easy trick to give your citrus wedges a bit more pizzazz?
-You can coat it with a caramelized sugar using the technique in the Grand Manhattan cocktail.Continue to 5 of 7 below.
+You can coat it with a caramelized sugar, popular with cocktails like the Grand Manhattan.Continue to 5 of 7 below.

 05 of 07